 I started with a fairly straightforward cookie recipe.

-To make the criss cross pattern: Lightly press the back side of a fork into the top of each cookie before baking.
+- Criss cross pattern: Lightly press the back side of a fork into the top of each cookie before baking.
 Rotate the fork 90 degrees and repeat to make the lines cross.

-Butterfinger cookies hold up beautifully to freezing.
-Let them cool completely first, then freeze with layers of wax paper between them so they don’t stick together.
+To freeze, let them cool completely first, then freeze with layers of wax paper between them so they don’t stick together.

 Peanut butterfinger cookies will keep well in the freezer for up to 3 months.
 Thaw at room temperature and enjoy!

 If stored at room temperature in an airtight container, the cookies keep well for about a week. . . but in my house they tend to disappear much more quickly than that.
-Especially if you’re like us and go nuts for peanut butter desserts.

 I used a package of fun sized butterfinger bars for this recipe.
 You could also grab a few full sized candy bars to chop up instead (less unwrapping!).